bodonnell-DePaul/csc242_midterm_review/midterm_review.md

 ## Scope Demonstration Requirements

 Your application must clearly demonstrate different variable scopes:

-### Global Scope
-- Use at least one global variable appropriately
-- Document why global scope is necessary for your chosen variable

 ### Instance Scope
 - Use instance variables in your classes